rioncm/BirdSong-backend/docs/roadmap.md

 - play, pause, restart, download buttons
 - Visual display of waveform like iNaturalist with start and stop indicators for each detection
     - show detected species scientific name and common name with in the indicated section.

+## Implement celery for analysis of audio
+Implement Celery and redis (if needed) to decouple the ingesting from the analysis completly and provide for a auto scalable analyzer.